Looking Through The Eyes of A Happy Customer

 It's next day delivery, I want it a week on Thursday.

 Can you facilitate this online?
 Is there someone to talk to?
 If not, have you explained why and what to do instead?

 It's my first order, the billing addres has to match the delivery addres.

 What if I'm buying on behalf of a customer?
 Three or four tonne bags are no use at my house.

 Can I do this online?
-Is there someoone to talk to?
+Is there someone to talk to?
 How can we make this easy?

 Even in such a simple example, there's plenty more issues to map.
-By considering react how the customer reacts to issues and interacts across channels, and how we deal with the unforseen, can have massive reputational and commercial impact.
-This is exactly where designing touch points in isolation can fall down as a strategy, if we don't consider the wider customer experience.
+By considering how the customer reacts to issues and interacts across channels, and how we deal with the unforeseen, we can have massive and positive reputational and commercial impact.
+This is exactly where designing touch points in isolation can fall down as a strategy if we don't consider the wider customer experience.
 The brand, the reputation and the conversion rate success in this example hinges on the (let's say) 97% who aren't currently buying (3% is a fair conversion rate for this kind of journey).
 Can we capture 1-2% more by considering the end to end experience?
 Can we generate referals and even evangelists when things go wrong?

 A happy customer is not always a successful one; managing the failures, the aftercare, the life cycle around the touch point might be the spark that delivers a truly happy customer and by focusing soley on a succesful journey for that touch point, you've missed a world of opportunity.